 Free Ridership is to be assessed for each Program when calculating a new NTG Ratio.
 Spillover shall be included whenever possible and feasible in each NTG calculation.
 Whenever a NTG value is calculated for components of a Program, it will still include Free Ridership, and if feasible, Spillover.
 The Program component NTG Ratio will be applied, as necessary.
 Evaluators are not required to always include Spillover in NTG calculations due to the costs of Spillover research, but excluding Spillover might unfairly reduce Program calculated savings.
-Evaluators should consider Spillover, including logical reliance on deemed values and secondary research developed from evaluations of other Illinois Programs and other jurisdictions, to estimate Spillover in relation to the predicted impacts of such Measurementsmeasurements.
-Also, a sector or Portfolio-level Spillover analysis should be considered viable by evaluation.
+Evaluators should consider Spillover, including logical reliance on deemed values and secondary research developed from evaluations of other Illinois Programs and other jurisdictions, to estimate Spillover in relation to the predicted impacts of such measurements.
+Also, a sector or Portfolio-level Spillover analysis should be considered by each utility at least once every Plan period when it is feasible and considered viable by evaluation.
 All such Spillover research should be conducted while being mindful of costs and other evaluation needs.
-Formatted: Normal, Indent: Left: 0.5", Don't adjust space between Latin and Asian text, Don't adjust space between Asian text and numbers